Photo: Diego Delso / Wikimedia Commons

 Price: €400–2,500/night | Location: Via dei Vecchietti 4, City Center

-Palazzo Vecchietti is the most unusual luxury hotel in Florence — a private palazzino (small palace) of 13 suites in the absolute center of Florence (between the Duomo and the Piazza della Repubblica), each with living room, bedroom, and kitchen, with a private concierge team dedicated to the 13 guests.
-The 16th-century building (the extraordinary trompe-l’œil ceilings, the extraordinary terracotta tile floors, the extraordinary antique furnishings) combined with the entirely contemporary service makes this the most distinctive luxury stay in Florence.
+Palazzo Vecchietti is one of the more unusual luxury stays in Florence — a private palazzino (small palace) of 13 suites in the absolute center of the city (between the Duomo and the Piazza della Repubblica), each with its own living room, bedroom, and kitchen, and a private concierge team dedicated to just those 13 guests.
+The 16th-century building (trompe-l’œil ceilings, terracotta tile floors, antique furnishings) paired with fully contemporary service makes this one of the most distinctive stays in the city.

 Hotel Savoy — Piazza della Repubblica